TomThorpe/UINavigationBarAdjustableTint/README.md

     self.window = [[UIWindow alloc] initWithFrame:[[UIScreen mainScreen] bounds]];
     // Override point for customization after application launch.

-    //create a UINavigationController, with custom NavigationBar class UINavigationController *navigationController = [[UINavigationController alloc] initWithNavigationBarClass:[TTUINavigationBarAdjustableTint class] toolbarClass:nil];
+    //THIS IS THE KEY BIT.
+Create a UINavigationController, with custom NavigationBar class by using the initWithNavigationBarClass (iOS 5+)
+    UINavigationController *navigationController = [[UINavigationController alloc] initWithNavigationBarClass:[TTUINavigationBarAdjustableTint class] toolbarClass:nil];

-    //create an initial view to put inside the navigation controller.
+    //From here on is just stuff you would normally do with a regualr navigation controller.
+Create an initial view to put inside the navigation controller.
     UIViewController *firstViewController = [[MyExampleViewController alloc] init];
     [navigationController setViewControllers:[NSArray arrayWithObject:firstViewController]];